jamiemacdonald04/Kubectl-in-Kubernetes-Complete-Guide/Label/kubectl-label.md

 # kubectl label

-Allows you to change add edit and delete labels on resources.
+The `kubectl label` command is used to update, add, or remove labels on a resource.

 ``` shell
   k run test-pod --image nginx $dry > pod.yaml